forem/forem/docs/faqs.md

 Boom, you have a new follower!

-## How can I remove / leave organization I created?
+## How do I remove / leave organization I created?

 1. Open the rails console `rails c`.
 2. Enter the following commands: